Union Hill Independent School District

-Union Hill Independent School District is a public school district that serves northwestern Upshur County, Texas (USA), and a small portion of northeastern Wood County.
+Union Hill Independent School District is a public school district that serves northwestern Upshur County, Texas, United States, and a small portion of northeastern Wood County.

 In 2009, the school district was rated "academically acceptable" by the Texas Education Agency.

 History

-The district was formed in 1927 via the consolidation of the Bettie, Forest Hill, and Olive Branch schools.
+The district was formed in 1927 by the consolidation of the Bettie, Forest Hill, and Olive Branch schools.
 In subsequent years, several other schools merged with the Union Hill district: Brumley (1945), Simpsonville (1947), Perryville (1948), and Bethlehem (1968).
 The district changed from a common school district to an independent school district in 1951.

 Schools

 Union Hill ISD operates two campuses: